ScrollPrize/scrollprize-website/docs/06_tutorial3.md

   <img src="/img/tutorials/console-output.png"/>
 </figure>

+### Congratulations!
+You've completed your first segment!

-When this is complete, in the new_segments directory you set when you launched VC, you will now have a folder with the name of your new segment, and within that folder a folder called /layers/, and a number of different files, the most important of which are detailed below.
+In the new_segments directory you set when you launched VC, you will now have a folder with the name of your new segment, and within that folder a folder called /layers/, and a number of different files, the most important of which are detailed below.
 Much of this information was gathered from @Seth P. and @khartes_chuck on the discord:

 * /layers/ contains files numbered 00.tif to 64.tif (or 000.tif to 156.tif for 3.24um scans).
 These are slices of the surface volume, each of a thickness equal to the voxel size of the scroll you are currently segmenting, typically what we call “low res” are the 7.91um voxel spacing, and “high res” would be 3.24um voxel spacing.
 For a 7.91um volume, this means that each surface volume is 64 tifs * 7.91um, for about 506um thickness, or .506mm